 Businesses in any industry can purchase fleet insurance but depending on the industry, you may be required to buy specific types of coverage.
 For example, taxi cab companies may need to purchase public hire or private hire taxi fleet insurance.

 If you aren’t sure whether your business meets the minimum fleet insurance requirement, call an insurance broker at BrokerLink to discuss your options.
-Our commercial auto insurance experts can explain the benefits of fleet insurance and provide you with a free fleet insurance quote.
+Our commercial auto insurance experts can explain the benefits of fleet insurance and provide you with a free insurance quote.

 How does fleet insurance coverage work?